jcaillon/valet/tests.d/cli-commands/results.approved.md

 ### ✅ Testing that we correctly parse arguments and options and fail if they don't match

-❯ `main::parseMainArguments self mock1 non-existing-option nonNeededArg1 -derp anotherArg`
+❯ `command::parseProgramArguments self mock1 non-existing-option nonNeededArg1 -derp anotherArg`

 Exited with code: `1`